rust-lang/book/second-edition/nostarch/chapter02.md

 on the lower bound but exclusive on the upper bound, so we need to specify `1` and `101` to request a number between 1 and 100.

-Knowing which traits to import and which functions and methods to use from a crate isn’t something that you’ll just *know*.
+Knowing which traits to use and which functions and methods to call from a crate isn’t something that you’ll just *know*.
 Instructions for using a crate are in each crate’s documentation.
 Another neat feature of Cargo is that you can run the `cargo doc --open` command that will build documentation provided